 The only problem with Python is that it’s an interpreted language and not a compiled one, which can create problems when designing complex cryptographic operations on the blockchain.
 Blockchains such as Ethereum, Steem, and NEO are developed using Python.

-The Java software development language was derived from C-syntax and is widely chosen for developing sophisticated smart contracts.
+The Java software development language is a general-purpose language that was derived from C-syntax and is widely chosen for developing sophisticated smart contracts.
 Java has an Application Programming Interface (API) that is useful if you want to develop an application without knowing the inside implementation.
 The programs developed in Java can be transferred on other platforms or run on any computer as long as it has installed Java Runtime Environment (JRE).
 Some popular blockchains that use Java are Ethereum, IOTA, and NEO.

 Some of the features and functionality of Solidity are: